Samland-Gov/legislation-old/laws/governance_laws/parliament_act.md

 # Samland Parliament Act

-## Preamble:
+## Preamble

 The Parliament Act aims to simplify the understanding of how the Parliament is used and operated in Samland.
-It determins how the Parliament is structured, how laws are passed, and how roles are appointed.
+It determines how the Parliament is structured, how laws are passed, and how roles are appointed.

 ## Article 1: Role of Parliament

 1. The Parliament of Samland shall be the legislative body of the country and shall be responsible for passing laws.
 2. The government will be held in the Parliament and operate on democratic principles.

 ## Article 3: Structure of Parliament

 1. The head of government of Samland shall be the Prime Minister, who shall be elected by the members of Parliament.
 2. The Speaker of the Parliament shall set the agenda for each parliamentary session and provide notice of the agenda to all members in advance.
 The Speaker of the Parliament shall elected by the members of Parliament.
 3. The members of Parliament shall be elected by the residents of Samland.

 ## Article 4: Elections and Term Limits

 1. Elections for members of Parliament shall be held at regular intervals, not to exceed five years, as determined by the electoral law of Samland.
 2. The electoral system shall be based on the electoral law.
 3. Members of Parliament shall serve a term of four to five years.